 For more solid advice, here are suggestions:

-— ProSoundWeb Church Sound, probably the best collection of worship audio reference articles to be found, written by veteran church techs and even top professional engineers.
+— ProSoundWeb Church Sound In Study Hall, probably the best collection of worship audio reference articles to be found, written by veteran church techs and even top professional engineers.

 — “Sound Advice: The Musician’s Guide to the Recording Studio” by Wayne Wadhams is an excellent book.
 Even though the focus is on the studio side, the content is excellent for live sound as well.